Oral medication for persons with type 2 diabetes

 Alpha-glucosidase inhibitors block the enzymes that digest starches, resulting in a slower rise in the blood sugar.

-DPP-IV inhibitors enhance the body's own ability to lower high blood sugar levels by blocking an enzyme called dipeptidyl peptidase IV (DPP-IV).
+DPP-IV inhibitors enhance the body's own ability to lower blood sugar levels by blocking an enzyme called dipeptidyl peptidase IV (DPP-IV).
 When DPP-IV is blocked, proteins which increase the release of insulin after blood sugar rises are able to work longer, thus lowering blood sugar.

 Each type of medication will help lower the blood sugar levels in a different way.
 Some people with type 2 diabetes may take a combination of diabetes pills and insulin.
 Your doctor will prescribe the treatment plan that will work best for you and will give you directions as to the times, dosage, and frequency of each type of medication.